Observations/Job Shadowing

 • STUDENT: an individual enrolled in an accredited college, vocational, or professional school.

-• HEALTHCARE PROFESSIONAL: any pracitioner holding a current license from Maine or another state.
+• HEALTHCARE PROFESSIONAL: any practitioner holding a current license from Maine or another state.